-There is no straightforward way to verify reason(s) for colony loss.
+There is no easy way to verify reason(s) for colony loss.
 Colonies in the same apiary may die for several reasons.
 Examination of dead colonies is at best confusing and, although some options may be ruled out, we are often left with two or more possible reasons for losses.
 A dead colony necropsy can be of use.
 Opinions vary as to what might be an acceptable loss level.
 We are dealing with living animals which are constantly exposed to many different challenges, both in the natural environment and the beekeeper's apiary.
-Individual choices varied from zero to 100%, with a medium of 20%.
+Interestingly, average acceptable level was less than actual average loss for Lewis Co individuals.

-Major factors in colony loss are thought to be mites and their enhancement of viruses especially DWV (deformed wing virus), VDV (Varroa destructor Virus (also termed DWV B) and Israeli and chronic paralysis virus.
-But we do not have a test for these viruses.
-It was interesting that queen problems were the most frequently indicated as were weak in the fall as leading reasons for loss.
+Major factors in colony loss are thought to be varroa mites and their enhancement of viruses especially DWV (deformed wing virus), VDV (Varroa destructor Virus (also termed DWV B) and Israeli and chronic paralysis virus.
+This was the major selection of LCBA members.
+It was interesting in that queen problems were the next most frequently indicated reason for loss as were weak in the fall.